 Rave also worked with communities across the Commonwealth of Virginia to support their compliance with Virginia’s Marcus Alert System, which established a statewide mental health awareness response and community understanding services.

 The Marcus Alert legislation requires every locality in Virginia to establish a voluntary database available to the 9-1-1 alert system and the Marcus alert system to provide mental health information and emergency contact information for response to an emergency or crisis by July 1, 2021.
-Smart911, Rave’s national service that allows individuals to provide 9-1-1 call takers and first responders with critical information through a Safety and Vulnerable Needs Profile, addresses the legislation’s requirement.
+Smart911, Rave’s national service that allows individuals to provide 9-1-1 call takers and first responders with critical information through a Safety and Functional Needs Profile, addresses the legislation’s requirement.

 “From ensuring every resident in a state can receive urgent and targeted critical communications, to improving the quality of data local agencies rely on for greater situational awareness and better response, our clients are leveraging our technology to create truly collaborative safety ecosystems,” said Todd Piett, Rave CEO.
 “We are excited to play a role in improving safety by working closely with those tasked with protecting our communities on their most pressing safety and critical communication challenges.”